VutureVx/Recruitment-Test/README.md

 ### Important

-* Use the models to validations and sanitize input/outputs
+* Use the models to validate and sanitize input/outputs
 * Interact with the database via the Repository classes
 * Observability of any application is crucial, consider best how to use Logger